Questo articolo è pubblicato anche in italiano qui.

 - Begin by dissolving your starter into the tepid water.

-- Add the poppy seeds, salt, fennel to the flour and quickly fold it all together evenly.
+- Add the poppy seeds, salt, fennel and diced parsley to the flour and quickly fold it all together evenly.

 - Knead the dough for 10-15 minutes until the dough is a solid mass.
 It’s going to be quite dense.
 If you find that it’s too dry or you’re still trying to pick up flour, add a bit more water (not too much though) and keep kneading.

-- Remove the dough and cut it in half.
-You can also weigh it using a scale.
-Each half should be roughly 1.3 kg of bread dough which is the equivalent of 4 Roman libre, the amount of bread dough required to make a standard panis quadratus that matches the size of the archaeological specimens found at Pompeii and Herculaneum.
+- The dough should be roughly 1.3 kg of bread dough which is the equivalent of 4 Roman libre, the amount of bread dough required to make a panis quadratus that matches several of the archaeological specimens found at Pompeii and Herculaneum.

-- Stretch and fold the dough over itself a few times.
+- After 2 hours or so, stretch and fold the dough over itself a few times.
 Then, tucking the sides under and towards the centre, create a round formation.
 You can use your hands or a bench-knife to control the underside of the dough and shape it as you work it.

 - Place this dough on a dusted surface or on the sheet that you will bake it on and cover it again with a damp tea towel.